 Mud or soil is potentially the most sustainable building material, as it is easily available, can be obtained locally, and reduces waste.

-In recent years, Earth-made structures have gained traction as interest in sustainable building materials has grown.
+In recent years, Earth-made structures and earth homes builders have gained traction as interest in sustainable building materials has grown.
 Techniques that use mud/soil as building materials, especially for residential purposes, are adobe, rammed earth, clay bricks, cob, and more.

 These techniques claim to provide energy-saving and comfort in different climatic circumstances.